Genivia/ugrep/README.md

 **Important:** the `soffice` utility will not output any text when one or more LibreOffice GUIs are open.
 Make sure to quit all LibreOffice apps first.
 This looks like a bug, but the LibreOffice developers do not appear to fix this any time soon (unless perhaps more people complain?).
-You can workaround this problem specifying a specific user profile for `soffice` with the following semi-documented argument : `-env:UserInstallation=file:///home/user/.libreoffice-alt`.
+You can work around this problem by specifying a specific user profile for `soffice` with the following semi-documented argument passed to `soffice`:
+`-env:UserInstallation=file:///home/user/.libreoffice-alt`.

 To recursively search and display rows of .csv, .xls, and .xlsx spreadsheets that contain `10/6` using the `in2csv` filter of csvkit: